 In 2011, there was a rush to provide solar panel systems when the payments to generate electricity were an eye-watering £1,100+/year.
 Some companies have pulled out, and things have changed since then, so some info below could be out of date, but we've included it to help you be vigilant.

 In its undercover investigation, Which? magazine found three-quarters of companies overestimated how much energy the solar PV panels would produce and most of them underestimated how long it would take for the system to pay for itself.

 Posing as customers, Which? asked several companies to survey a house in southern England and quote for installing a solar PV system (see chart).

 Seven out of the 12 salespeople visiting the Which? undercover house even recommended installing solar PV panels on a shaded part of the roof and eight companies didn't question customers about how much energy they used.

-The companies highlighted in purple overestimated the annual output of energy from the PV system, and therefore underestimated the payback time.
-(Though Which? says this is because the way Microgeneration Certification Scheme members are supposed to calculate the payback time under government regulations is flawed, as it takes no account of where you live in the UK.)
+The companies highlighted in italics below overestimated the annual output of energy from the PV system, and so underestimated the payback time.
+The ones in red didn't.
+Which? says underestimations occur because the way firms are supposed to calculate the payback time is flawed, as it takes no account of where you live.

 System size (kWp)

 |Homebase (E.on) (1)||